vpavlenko/study-music/research/nns.md

 - Encode relative to the harmony
 - Encode relative to the key.
 May be good for melodies.
 A key - a pitch class collection - should be additionally inferred and stored
 - Encode relative to previous content.
 This may be both as "verbatim repeat" and also as a "sequence" relative either to key or to harmony
+- Encode using some sort of a per-file BPE strategies (i.e. with a dictionary local to a specific MIDI-file)

 ## Inspiration